-Compare this with our hypothetical rules in (41e, f).
+Compare this with our hypothetical rules in (41e,f).
 As seen in the derivation in (42b), X first becomes Y after A, and then Z before B. It is clear that this violates Hsu's OSP, since the input tone X has been the focus of one sandhi and then another.
 But does it constitute backtracking?
-This depends on how one views the algorithm for applying rules to strings, something which Howard (1972) discusses at great length.12
+This depends on how one views the algorithm for applying rules to strings, something which Howard (1972) discusses at great length.

-Two points, then, regarding prohibiting the outputs in (40).
-First, there is the question of whether the rules in question apply directionally, as in derivational phonology, or simultaneously, as in constraint-based or declarative phonology.
+Two points, then, re prohibiting the outputs in (40).
+First, there is the question of whether the rules in question apply directionally, as in derivational phonology, or simultaneously, as in constraintbased or declarative phonology.
 Second, there is the question of whether intermediate representations are required, as in derivational phonology in (40), or whether the tableaux in (39) can be interpreted as direct mapping between input and output.
 In other words, we face the fundamental question of whether phonology is derivational or not.

 Before presenting our preferred solution, let us bring in one more fact.
-As seen in the examples in (43), a F tone is preserved not only after a surface R, as in (43a), but also after a surface F which derives from an input /R/, as in (43b, c):
+As seen in the examples in (43), a F tone is preserved not only after a surface R, as in (43a), but also after a surface F which derives from an input /R/, as in (43b,c):

 (43) Another source of F-F

-a. ka koóy hmaà 'my friend's wound'

-R F